eziukwuinnocent/Customer_Churn_Rate_Analysis/README.md

 4. Minimize revenue loss due to customer attrition.
 5. Enhance overall customer satisfaction and loyalty.

-By providing a clear, insightful, and actionable view of customer churn, this dashboard serves as a vital tool for TechX to strengthen customer relationships and drive sustainable growth.
+By providing a clear and insightful view of customer churn, this dashboard serves as a vital tool for TechX to strengthen customer relationships and drive sustainable growth.